 Once the investment has been made (assuming it is made), you will need to send HMRC a compliance statement, EIS 1 or SEIS 1, confirming that the investment has been made in accordance with the rules of the relevant scheme.
 If any of the circumstances detailed in the advance assurance application have changed, you must tell HMRC about this as well.
 Again it is strongly advisable to use your accountant to guide you through the process.

 The compliance statement cannot be submitted to HMRC until your company has been trading at least four months (or alternatively, in the case of SEIS, until it has spent at least 70% of the money raised).

 If HMRC is satisfied with the compliance statement, they will issue form EIS 2 or SEIS 2 with an authorisation code, authorising the company to issue EIS 3 or SEIS 3 certificates to investors.
 HMRC will also send the company the EIS 3 or SEIS 3 certificates, which you will then need to complete and issue to the individual investors.

 The EIS 3 or SEIS 3 certificates are not a guarantee that the investor will continue to qualify for the tax relief; it merely confirms that HMRC is satisfied that the company met all the qualifying conditions from the date of issue of the shares until the date of issue of the compliance statement.
 The company and investors will need to ensure that all qualifying conditions continue to be met throughout the three year qualifying period following the date of share issue.

-Download our guide to the Seed Enterprise Scheme here.
+Click through to download our Guide to the Seed Enterprise Scheme.

 Contact us today for advice on any of the issues discussed in this article.